Topological modular forms with level structure: decompositions and duality: -equivariant refinements

 \subsection{Examples}

 \begin{example} The ring spectrum $M\R$ of Real bordism has regular HFPSS (see \cite{H-K01} or the appendix of \cite{G-M16} for a rederivation). \end{example}

-\begin{example} Let $\Gamma$ be a height-$n$ formal group law of height $n$ over a perfect field $k$ of characteristic $2$.
+\begin{example} Let $\Gamma$ be a height-$n$ formal group law of height $n$ over a finite field $k$ of characteristic $2$.
 By \cite[Section 7]{G-H04} there is a corresponding Lubin--Tate spectrum $E(\Gamma,k)$.
-In recent work, Hahn and Shi \cite{H-S17} showed that $E(\Gamma,k)$ has regular HFPSS; here, the $C_2$-action is induced by the automorphism $[-1]$ of $\Gamma$.
+Hahn and Shi \cite{HahnShi} showed that $E(\Gamma,k)$ has regular HFPSS;\footnote{Actually, in their original preprint Hahn and Shi only addressed the case of $\Gamma$ being pushed forward from $\F_2$, but they explain in Remark 5.2 of the published version how to deduce the general case using Proposition \ref{prop:injective}.} here, the $C_2$-action is induced by the automorphism $[-1]$ of $\Gamma$.
 The case $n=1$ of this is classical and the case $n=2$ could have been deduced from \cite{M-R09} or \cite{H-M17} if $\Gamma$ is the formal group law of a supersingular elliptic curve.

 As having regular HFPSS is closed under retracts, it follows that $E(\Gamma,k)^{hG}$ has regular HFPSS as well for $G \subset \mathbb{G}_n$ a subgroup of odd order of the Morava stabilizer group.
 Moreover, if $H$ is a subgroup of $\Gal(k/\F_2)$ and $G$ is closed under conjugation by $H$, then we claim that $\left(E(\Gamma,k)^{hG}\right)^{hH} \simeq E(\Gamma,k)^{hG\rtimes H}$ has regular HFPSS as well.
 Indeed, as $G$ acts by $W(k)$-linear maps, $H$ acts $W(k)$-semilinearly on the fixed points $\pi_*E(\Gamma,k)^{hG}$.
 The functor of taking $H$-fixed points from $W(k)$-modules with semilinear $H$-action to $W(k^H)$-modules is an equivalence by Galois descent and in particular exact.
 We see that Because of the exactness of fixed points, we see that